 - Are an Aboriginal and/or Torres Strait Islander, or

 - Are known to Child Protection, or referred by Child Protection to Child FIRST

 If your child fits either of these categories, please contact our Enrolments Team for more information.

 - 3 year old kindergarten places are offered by date of application received (the time you lodge your application is not a factor).
 Where the number of applications received on the same day exceed places available, offers are then determined through a random ballot.
 Priority in some circumstances is also offered, please view the priority of access list below.

 - Children who are 2 years of age at the start of kindergarten (but turn 3 by the 30 April) are required to pay full first term’s fees even though the child may not attend until they turn 3 years of age.
 In such instances, you may visit the kindergarten for short periods of time with your child until they turn three.
 This will be prearranged with the teacher.

 - A request to change preference without a change of address, the application date will be based upon the date of the change of preference request received.

-- The offers of place commence in June/July in the year prior to your child’s commencement at kindergarten.
+- The offers of place commence in June/July (due to pandemic, 2021 offers will commence in July/August) in the year prior to your child’s commencement at kindergarten.
 Subsequent offers will be made until all kindergartens are full and/or all children on the list have been offered a place.
 Places will be confirmed via email in September the year prior to attending.

 Priority of access